Pages

-If you have convinced yourself now that interventions are important, then you can find more material here:
+If you find this interesting, then you can find more material here:

 The most important application of the Bayesian control rule is adaptive control.
 That is, the rule says that \[ P(\theta|\hat{A},O) = \frac{ P(\theta) P(\hat{A},O|\theta) }{ P(\hat{A}, O) }, \] i.e. the posterior of the hypothesis $\theta$ is given by multiplying the prior $P(\theta)$ with a likelihood $P(\hat{A}, O|\theta)$ obtained from $P(A, O|\theta)$ by intervening the random variable $A$.
 Tagging actions as causal interventions makes sure that we do not learn the hypothesis $\theta$ from our actions, but from the effects of our actions.